 Lexington Wealth Management is a group comprised of investment professionals registered with HightowerAdvisors, LLC, an SEC registered investment adviser.
 Some investment professionals may also be registered withHightower Securities, LLC, member FINRA and SIPC.
 Advisory services are offered through Hightower Advisors, LLC.
 Securities are offered through Hightower Securities, LLC.
 All information referenced herein is from sourcesbelieved to be reliable.
 Lexington Wealth Management and Hightower Advisors, LLC have not independentlyverified the accuracy or completeness of the information contained in this document.
 Lexington WealthManagement and Hightower Advisors, LLC or any of its affiliates make no representations or warranties, express orimplied, as to the accuracy or completeness of the information or for statements or errors or omissions, or resultsobtained from the use of this information.
 Lexington Wealth Management and Hightower Advisors, LLC or any ofits affiliates assume no liability for any action made or taken in reliance on or relating in any way to theinformation.
 This document and the materials contained herein were created for informational purposes only; theopinions expressed are solely those of the author(s), and do not represent those of Hightower Advisors, LLC or anyof its affiliates.
 Lexington Wealth Management and Hightower Advisors, LLC or any of its affiliates do not providetax or legal advice.
 This material was not intended or written to be used or presented to any entity as tax or legaladvice.
 Clients are urged to consult their tax and/or legal advisor for related questions.

-Lexington Wealth Management is registered with HighTower Advisors, LLC, an SEC registered investment adviser and/or Hightower Securities, LLC, member FINRA and SIPC.
-Advisory services are offered through HighTower Advisors, LLC.
-Securities are offered through HighTower Securities, LLC.
+Lexington Wealth Management is a group comprised of investment professionals registered with Hightower Advisors, LLC, an SEC registered investment adviser.
+Some investment professionals may also be registered with Hightower Securities, LLC (member FINRA and SIPC).
+Advisory services are offered through Hightower Advisors, LLC.
+Securities are offered through Hightower Securities, LLC.

-This is not an offer to buy or sell securities.
-No investment process is free of risk, and there is no guarantee that the investment process or the investment opportunities referenced herein will be profitable.
+This is not an offer to buy or sell securities, nor should anything contained herein be construed as a recommendation or advice of any kind.
+Consult with an appropriately credentialed professional before making any financial, investment, tax or legal decision.
+No investment process is free of risk, and there is no guarantee that any investment process or investment opportunities will be profitable or suitable for all investors.
 Past performance is neither indicative nor a guarantee of future results.
-The investment opportunities referenced herein may not be suitable for all investors.
+You cannot invest directly in an index.

 Sign up for LWM Communication